 Developing a new drug for human use is a lengthy and costly process that takes an average of 10 years or more and costs approximately $2.6 billion.
 Yet, when one considers the number of people a successful drug can help, the return on investment can be astounding.

 Before a drug goes to market, its efficacy, safety, and mechanism of action (MOA) must be thoroughly understood.
 Animal models for research work to minimize adverse side effects and maximize therapeutic properties of a drug before it is taken to clinical trials.
-Biocytogen is a one-stop CRO specializing in immuno-oncology and autoimmune humanized mouse models, which can help move projects from target to IND application.
+Biocytogen is a one-stop CRO that provides humanized mouse models for immuno-oncology and autoimmune/inflammatory disease targets, which can help move projects from target to IND application.

 Animal Models for Research